Originally published April 2016, updated March 2022.

 Warmer weather has arrived in most places, which means dining al fresco (outside) is likely on your mind.
-This fruit salsa recipe from Sally Kuzemchak of our Kitchen Council is the perfect vibrant spring and summer side dish to help you do just that.
+This Green Apple Salsa recipe from Sally Kuzemchak of our Kitchen Council is the perfect vibrant spring and summer side dish to help you do just that.
 It comes together in minutes and makes the perfect starter or topper to any grilled protein you might make on the BBQ.
 Enjoy!

-I am not a big fan of traditional tomato-based salsa.
-But I love fruit salsa, especially in the spring and summer when the warmer weather sends us outside to grill and enjoy meals on the patio.
-There’s just something about it that makes me feel like I’m dining beachside—even when I’m simply sitting in my own backyard in the Midwest.
+We love fruit salsa, especially in the spring and summer when the warmer weather sends us outside to grill and enjoy meals on the patio.
+There’s just something about it that makes us feel like we are dining beachside—even when we are simply sitting in our own backyards.